contentful/forma-36/packages/forma-36-react-components/src/components/Button/README.md

 ![button overview](images/img.png)

-## Button variations
+Buttons can be used in couple of different variations.
+Worth mentioning is `indicateDropdown` property in the component, which enables chevron icon on the right side of the button.
+Using `icon` property in the Button on the other hand, enables choosen icon on the left side of the button.

 ![Button variations](images/img-1.png)

-Contentful buttons are available in 3 different sizes: large, default and small
+Contentful buttons are available in 3 different sizes:
+ - large - 46px height
+ - default - 40px height
+ - small - 30px height

 ![Button sizes overview](images/img-2.png)